 “This product has not been analyzed or approved by the FDA.
 There is limited information on the side effects of using this product, and there may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
 KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

-The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product:
+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

 The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

-935 CMR 500.105(5)(c) shall apply to Marijuana concentrates and extracts produced by a Marijuana Product Manufacturer for transport to a Marijuana Retailer in compliance with 935 CMR 500.105(13).
+935 CMR 500.105(5)(c) shall apply to Marijuana concentrates and extracts produced by a Marijuana Product Manufacturer for transport to a Marijuana Retailer in compliance with 935 CMR 500.105(13): Transportation Between Marijuana Establishments.

 Labeling of Marijuana Infused Tinctures and Topicals.
-Prior to Marijuana infused Tinctures or topicals being sold or Transferred the Marijuana Product Manufacturer shall place a legible, firmly Affixed label on which the wording is no less than 1/16 inch in size on each container of Marijuana infused Tincture or topical that it prepares for retail sale or wholesale, containing at a minimum the following information:
+Prior to Marijuana infused Tinctures or topicals being sold or Transferred the Marijuana Product Manufacturer shall place a legible, firmly Affixed label on which the wording is no less than 1/16 of an inch in size on each container of Marijuana infused Tincture or topical that it prepares for retail sale or wholesale, containing at a minimum the following information:

 The name and registration number of the Marijuana Product Manufacturer that produced the Marijuana Product, together with the Marijuana Product Manufacturer's business telephone number, e-mail address, and website information, if any;